jmz3/RSP-LectureCode/System Programming Note/WEEK 15 - Python Package.md

 # Create Packages
 To create ROS python package, we just need to catkin create a package that depend on rospy and then create a sub folder within the package folder.

+The name of the subfolder should be scripts, indicating that is for python scripts, which is different with the c++ source code.